 Typically though plant life occurs on almost any exposed or ice free rock, in lakes, and in the near-coastal snow and ice.
 Some examples of specialised plant habitats are snow banks and volcanic ground.

-There are 3 main factors which determine the distribution of plant life in Antarctica.
+There are three main factors which determine the distribution of plant life in Antarctica.

 - Climatic factors (frequency and duration of freeze/thaw cycling, temperature, availability of free water)